invince/YAET/docs/plugin-loading.md

   │
   ├─ pluginManager.writeMergedManifest()
   │   └─ combined ipc channels → plugins/generated-plugin-manifest.json
-  │       (preload.js reads this to build the IPC whitelist) │
+  │       (sandboxed preload has no fs: the main process serves it │        via sync IPC `plugins.getMergedManifestSync` at window load) │
   └─ pluginManager.loadAll(context)
       └─ For each enabled plugin: